6 B2B SEO Case Study Insights from Real Brands

 That’s in comparison with 44.6% on average for the industry vertical, and second only to the technology industry.

-Including SEO in your marketing budget is a cost-effective decision when ROI is so high—likely due to the long-lasting effects of investing in SEO.
+Including SEO in your marketing budget is a cost-effective decision when ROI is high—likely due to the long-lasting effects of investing in SEO.

 Download your free ROI tracker and better support your SaaS SEO strategy

-Download our AssetIt’s no longer solely up to your sales team to sing your product’s praises.
-There’s now a whole other way to attract customers to your brand.
+It’s no longer just up to your sales team to sing your product’s praises.
+There’s a whole new way to attract customers to your brand.

 Let’s take a look at the stats.